sh-r/Visual-Snow-Syndrome/documentation/Developer_Installation.md

+# Installation Guidelines
+Currently application was developed and tested on Windows 10 and Ubuntu 20.04.
+But the application should work with other OS too since PyQT5 is used for the application development and it has cross-platform development support. <br/>
+The application works with WSL2 as well when an X-server application, like Vcxsrv is used for GUI forwarding. <br/>

 I would highly recommend using a virtual environment so that there is no interference from global site packages.

 ## For Windows:

 If you have PyCharm, I would recommend using it.

 ### With Pycharm:
 1. Create a new project with virtual environment, and DO NOT INHERIT GLOBAL SITE PACKAGES.
 2. In that project directory, download this repo.